So Type 2 Diabetes Can Be Reversed?

 The vast majority of symptoms and complications of type 2 diabetes are caused by a condition called insulin resistance, caused by the accumulation of excess fat in tissues that are not designed to store large quantities of fat, namely your muscle and liver.

-This accumulation of fat most often results from a low-carbohydrate diet, a Paleo diet, a ketogenic diet, or a diet containing artificial sweeteners.
+This accumulation of fat most often results from the Standard American Diet, a low-carbohydrate diet, a Paleo diet, a ketogenic diet, or a diet containing artificial sweeteners.

 In addition to your diet, a sedentary lifestyle is also associated with excess fat in your liver and muscle.